Hands on: Samsung Odyssey Neo G9 review

 Early verdict

 The Samsung Odyssey G9 is a luxury product in every sense of the word.
-This is a $2,499 (about £1,809, AU$3,386) display, which is more expensive than pretty much anything else on the market right now.
+This is a $2,499 (AU$2,999 / about £1,809) display, which is more expensive than pretty much anything else on the market right now.

 But it bringing some of the most advanced display technology available over to the PC gaming space, which will make it worthwhile to gamers that want to be on the very cutting edge.
 And, likewise, those are the only PC gamers that will likely be able to even power this display with their gaming PC.